Keyboard shortcuts

 Kinesis API offers multiple backup approaches to suit different needs and technical preferences:

 New in version 0.31.0: Kinesis API now includes a comprehensive backup system accessible through the web interface and API.
-This is the recommended method for most users as it provides:

 • Automated backup creation and management